-Figure 35.
+Figure 39.
 Security Screen

-Table 40.
+Table 45.
 Setup Utility - Security Configuration Screen Fields

-Setup Item Options Help Text Comments Administrator Password Status Installed Not Installed πουρ τεχι Information only.
+Setup Item Options Help Text Comments Administrator Password Status Installed Not Installed Information only.
 Indicates the status of the administrator password.
 User Password Status Installed Not Installed Information only.
 Indicates the status of the user password.
-Set Administrator Password [Entry Field] Administrator password is used to control change access in BIOS Setup Utility.
-Only alphanumeric characters can be used.
-Maximum length is 7 characters.
-It is case sensitive.
-Note: Administrator password must be set in order to use the user account.
-This option is only to control access to the setup.
-Administrator has full access to all the setup items.
-Clearing the Administrator password also clears the user password.
-Set User Password [Entry Filed] User password is used to control entry access to BIOS Setup Utility.
-Only alphanumeric characters can be used.
-Maximum length is 7 characters.
-It is case sensitive.
-Note: Removing the administrator password also automatically removes the user password.
-Available only if the administrator password is installed.
-This option only protects the setup.
-User password only has limited access to the setup items.
-Power ON Password Enabled Disabled Enable Power On Password support.
-If enabled, password entry is required in order to boot the system.
-When Power On Password security is enabled, the system will halt soon after power on and the BIOS will ask for a password before continuing POST and booting.
+Set Administrator Password Entry Field - 0-14 characters Administrator password is used if Power On Password is enabled and to control change access in BIOS Setup.
+Length is 1-14 characters.
+Case sensitive alphabetic, numeric and special characters!@#\$%^&()+=? are allowed.
+Note: Administrator password must be set in order to use the User account.
+This password controls "change" access to Setup.
+The Administrator has full access to change settings for any Setup options, including setting the Administrator and User passwords.
+When Power On Password protection is enabled, the Administrator password may be used to allow the BIOS to complete POST and boot the system.
+Deleting all characters in the password entry field removes a password previously set.
+Clearing the Administrator Password also clears the User Password.

+C !!
+Setup Item Options Help Text Comments Set User Password Entry Field - 0-14 characters User password is used if Power On Password is enabled and to allow restricted access to BIOS Setup.
+Length is 1-14 characters.
+Case sensitive alphabetic, numeric and special characters!@#\$%^&()+=? are allowed.
+Note: Removing the administrator The User password is available only if the Administrator Password has been installed.
+This option protects Setup settings as well as boot choices.
+The User Password only allows limited access to the Setup options, and no choice of boot devices. password also removes the user password.
+When Power On Password protection is enabled, the User password may be used to allow the BIOS to complete POST and boot the system.
+Power ON Enabled Enable Power On Password When Power On Password security Password Disabled support.
+If enabled, password entry is required in order to boot the system. is enabled, the system will halt soon after power on and the BIOS will ask for a password before continuing POST and booting.
 Either the Administrator or User password may be used.
 If an Administrator password has not been set, this option will be grayed out and unavailable.
 If this option is enabled and the Administrator password is removed, that will also disable this option.
-Front Panel Lockout Enabled Disabled If enabled, locks the power button and reset button on the system's front panel.
-If [Enabled] is selected, power and reset must be controlled through a system management interface.
+Front Panel Lockout Enabled Disabled If enabled, locks the power button OFF function and the reset and NMI Diagnostic Interrupt buttons on the system's front panel.
+If Enabled is selected, power off and reset must be controlled via a system management interface, and the NMI Diagnostic Interrupt is not available.

-5.4.2.15 Server Management Screen (Tab)
+5.4.2.19 Server Management Screen (Tab)